-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of management's controls over promotional allowances.
+How WeWe obtained an understanding, evaluated the design, and tested the operating effectiveness of management's controls over promotional allowances.
 We also tested controls over management's review of the amount of the recorded promotional allowances and tested management's controls to validate the completeness and accuracy of data used in management's estimate.